 Step number 4: Scrape the stained-area:

-Now you’ve to use your spoon to do the job.
+Now you have to use your spoon to do the job.
 Take your spoon and gently scrape the oil & powder, and then powder off your fabric or clothes.

 Step number 5: Scrub the oil-stain with warm water & soap:

-In this step, you’ve to use warm water, soap or shampoo & spoon.
+In this step, you have to use warm water, soap or shampoo & spoon.
 Dish soap can be colored or clear, so if you use dish soap, make sure you select a dish soap that doesn’t leave moisturizers.

 At first, rinse your fabric or cloth with warm water after that apply a few drops of shampoo or liquid dish soap to the stained area.
 And then scrub the soap into your item with your toothbrush.
 After that, rinse your item with warm water.